top of page

 Assessment is not just about getting a label, it details strengths as well as the areas of difficulty, and gives clear guidance on the way forwards.
 Having gone through this process with one of my children I appreciate the emotions that can be involved in this process.

-A diagnostic assessment involves looking at the individuals underlying verbal and visual abilities, how they process sound based information and use their working memory.
+A diagnostic assessment involves looking at the individuals underlying language and reasoning skills, how, and at what speed, they process sound based information and use their working memory.
 This is considered in relation to their current reading, spelling and writing skills.
 This level of investigation means that an assessment takes around 3 hours.

 For individuals 16 years or older, it is also possible to investigate symptoms linked to Dyspraxia (Developmental Co-ordination Disorder, DCD) and ADHD.
 In this case the assessment is likely to take around 4 hours.